2014 Louisville, Mississippi tornado: Forecast

-On April 28, morning storms that were present over Mississippi, Alabama, and Tennessee began dissipating overtime, leaving a well-defined outflow boundary across south-central Tennessee and more diffuse across the northern parts of Mississippi and Alabama.
+On April 28, morning storms that were present over Mississippi, Alabama, and Tennessee began dissipating over time, leaving a well-defined outflow boundary across south-central Tennessee and more diffuse across the northern parts of Mississippi and Alabama.
 The morning storms dissipating also allowed strong surface heating to start across Louisiana and southwest Mississippi, with further clearing expected to occur.
 By the afternoon, weakening convective inhibition allowed storm development along or east of the outflow boundary.
-Mid-level convective available potential energy (CAPE) was expected to be near 2,000 j/kg, with strong bulk shear of 50-60 knots, storm-relative helicity at 200-300 ms2/s2, and subtle forcing favored a discrete or cluster supercells mode.
+Mid-level convective available potential energy (CAPE) was expected to be near 2,000 j/kg, with strong bulk shear of 50-60 kn, storm-relative helicity at 200-300 ms2/s2, and subtle forcing favored a discrete or cluster supercells mode.
 With all these variables, at 2:19 p.m.
-CDT, the SPC upgraded to a high risk for most of central Mississippi and parts of Alabama, accompanied by a 30 hatched risk for strong to violent tornadoes.
+CDT, the SPC upgraded to a high risk for most of central Mississippi and parts of Alabama, accompanied by a 30% hatched risk for strong to violent tornadoes.

 At 12:40 p.m.
 CDT, a particularly dangerous situation tornado watch was issued most of Mississippi, parts of Louisiana, Alabama, and southern Tennessee, with some long-lived supercells capable of producing strong and long-tracked tornadoes.
 The tornado watch noted that surface based storm were beginning to develop in Louisiana and Mississippi as more clearing occurred and atmospheric destabilization continued, a combination of a moderate ML CAPE and strong deep vertical wind shear supported a broken band of supercells, with an increase in low-level shear expected across central Mississippi, northwest Alabama, and southern Tennessee along the outflow boundary.

 By 3:49 p.m.
-CDT, numerous discrete and cluster supercells were moving northwest from central Mississippi into northwest Alabama, with the damaging Tupelo EF3 tornado already occurring within the past hour as more discrete supercells initiated south into central Mississippi, suggesting that these storms will more likely remain separated for a few more hours, increasing support for long-tracked and significant tornadoes.
+CDT, numerous discrete and clustered supercells were moving northwest from central Mississippi into northwest Alabama, with the damaging Tupelo EF3 tornado already occurring within the past hour as more discrete supercells initiated south into central Mississippi, suggesting that these storms will more likely remain separated for a few more hours, increasing support for long-tracked and significant tornadoes.
 Local observations showed an expected strengthening of the wind profiles and additional support from the low-level flow associated with surface pressure deepening, boosting storm relative helicity.
 Strong to violent tornado damage was expected over the next few hours with the most potent supercells.